 Selecting the correct person for each role is important to our patients, staff, and members of the public who rely on the services of the NHS.
 In NHSScotland, the recruitment process is made up of 4 key stages.
 Together, they help us to review your application and make decisions about your overall suitability for the advertised role.

 All vacancies are advertised on our recruitment website.

 1. Your application

 To apply for a vacancy, you need to complete an online application form.
 It includes a set of questions to guarantee consistency and fairness for everyone.
-This ensures we get specific answers to the questions we've asked, which we may not otherwise get from your CV.
+We'll get specific answers to the questions we've asked, which we may not otherwise get from your CV.

 The job description, person specification and the questions on the application form will tell you exactly what information we're looking for.
 This makes it easy for you to match your skills, experience, and qualifications to the role.